EIT: Enhanced Interactive Transformer: Related Work

 \section{Related Work}

+\paragraph{Low Bottleneck in Multi-Head Attention} The ``Low Bottleneck'' issue in Multi-head Self-Attention (MHSA) occurs when adding more heads to Transformers, which does not correspondingly improve performance. \citet{pmlr-v119-bhojanapalli20a} first identified this issue, attributing it to the diminishing head dimension as the number of heads increases, which limits the creation of precise attention maps.
+In response, \citet{Shazeer-etal-2020} introduced ``talking-head attention,'' using two linear transformations around the SoftMax function to address this bottleneck.
+Later, \citet{Zhou-etal-2021-refiner} proposed a framework involving ``ghost heads'' to enrich attention patterns, differentiating from talking-head attention in the positioning of linear transformations and the number of ghost heads.
+Our approach introduces a many-to-many mapping in MHSA, using existing queries and keys for more attention maps through direct query-key multiplication.

-\paragraph{Improved Multi-Head Mechanism} How to effectively improve the multi-head attention has always been a hot research topic in recent years.
-Previous work has revealed that multi-head attention can be further enhanced by encouraging individual attention heads to extract distinct information \citep{li-etal-2018-multi-head,cui-etal-2019-mixed,sukhbaatar-etal-2019-adaptive,Guo-etal-20,hao-etal-2019-multi}.
+\paragraph{Improved Multi-Head Mechanism} Previous work has shown that multi-head attention can be further enhanced by encouraging individual attention heads to extract distinct information \citep{li-etal-2018-multi-head,cui-etal-2019-mixed,sukhbaatar-etal-2019-adaptive,Guo-etal-20,hao-etal-2019-multi}.
 Another branch of research is designing more complex interactive modeling to make better use of the multiple subspace information~\citep{Shazeer-etal-2020, Wang-etal-2020-Collaboration, li-etal-2019-information}.
-Besides, \citet{VoitaTMST19-2019-Analyzing-Multi-Head-Self-Attention} empirically demonstrates that some heads in attention are useless and can be pruned without performance degradation.
-Along this line, researchers investigate how to efficiently cut off redundant heads \citep{MichelLN19-etal-16-better-than-8,Behnke20-Losing-Heads-in-the-Lottery}.
-Different from these work, \citet{WangZCW22-etal-antioversmooothing} theoretically demonstrates the benefits of multi-head attention.
-Motivated by it, our work investigates how to benefit from enlarged heads efficiently.
+Besides, \citet{voita-etal-2019-analyzing} empirically demonstrates that some heads in attention are useless and can be pruned without performance degradation.
+Along this line, researchers investigate how to efficiently cut off redundant heads \citep{MichelLN19-etal-16-better-than-8,behnke-heafield-2020-losing}.
+Different from theirs, our study utilized the benefits of both diversity and consistency.

-\paragraph{Convolution + Attention} Convolution and attention mechanism have been dominated paradigms for local modelling and global modelling, respectively.
-Collaboration of convolution and attention mechanism has become an interesting topic.
-Recently, many researchers have shifted their attention to incorporating the convolution into the transformer~\citep{yang-etal-2019-convolutional,Zhou-etal-2021-refiner, zhao-etal-2019, pan-etal-2021-interg, Wu-etal-2021-CvT, Xiao-etal-2021-early-conv, Peng-etal-2021-conformer}.
-Their core idea is to fully leverages the advantages of these two paradigms.
-Our work follows this thread of research but is quite different from them in two aspects: 1) We mainly adopt the convolutions and group convolutions for flexibly modelling the cross-head interaction but not for injecting localness.
-2) The convolution of our work is directly applied to the attention map.
-Note that \cite{Zhou-etal-2021-refiner} is similar to our work.
-However, they mainly focus on modelling the localness bias.